 Hiring contractors is attractive for both temporary, and project-based engagements.
 It could also work as a short-term solution before the contractor commits an employee.
 The company can try out a worker for some time as a contractor and then make the change to an employee.
 Or, the contractor can be hired periodically over time as business needs warrant the use of their skills.

 Once you have decided to hire a contractor, the next step is to structure the contract and payment methods.
 You will have a few options to consider:

 The simplest approach is to contract with the worker directly and set up the rate, work parameters and payments within the contract itself.
-This method brings risk for both parties, especially if it is a new work relationship, as there is no way to guarantee performance or payment across borders.
+This method brings risk for both parties, especially if it is a new work relationship.
+This is because there is no way to guarantee performance or payment across borders.

 Cost: If an arrangement can be made that suits both parties then this is the cheapest method, and the only additional costs above the agreed payment are remittance fees and possible currency fluctuation.

 This payment method uses a third-party P&I service that will facilitate the processing of the contractor’s invoices and payments to ensure smooth transactions.
 They will even set up the contract, invoices, and agreed payment time frames and methods, using a money transfer platform or bank wire transfer.